klen/pylama/README.rst

 ================

 You can write a custom extension for Pylama.
 Custom linter should be a python module.
-Name should be starts from 'pylama_'.
+Name should be like 'pylama_<name>'.

 In 'setup.py' should be defined 'pylama.linter' entry point. ::